 If it's good enough for someone like David Hockney, then Brushes must be perfect for beginners, right?
-Well, granted you'll need a small streak of creativity, but the interface on this app provides everything else you need to produce works of art on your tablet.
-There's a whole range of brushes, complete with different presets, you can select colours with speed and efficiency, and any gaffes you make can be undone in a tap, meaning that you can correct work as you go.
+Granted, you'll need at least a small streak of creativity, but the interface on this app provides everything else you need to produce works of art on your tablet.
+There's a whole range of brushes, complete with different presets, you can select colours with speed and efficiency, and any gaffes you make can be undone with a tap.

-There's also a sort of automated record of how you produced your image, which is a good way to see what design and painting traits you might have, while also amusing others along the way.
-When you're done applying your brushstrokes, the whole resulting masterpiece can be shared with family and friends using a Tweet function, or via email or printing.
+There's also a sort of automated record of how you produced your image, which is a good way to see what design and painting traits you might have, while amusing others along the way.
+When you've finished applying your brushstrokes, the resultant masterpiece can be shared with family and friends using a Tweet function, or via email or printing.

 Read our full Brushes 3 for iPad review.

 If you're a fan of drawing, then Sketchbook Pro will prove a surefire hit.
 This incredibly clever application offers up a whole range of professional-level drawing and painting tools that provide power and precision, and the controls are pretty easy to master, too.
 It has a wide array of canvas options and makes the most of your tablet touchscreen and sensitivity controls.
 Adding to the fun is a raft of tools that include high-quality brushes, while the capacity for working with layers means that producing multi-layered documents is straightforward.

 Pressure-sensitive controls mean that, with practice, you can soon be producing works of art in all kinds of freehand styles, using the collection of everything from pencils and pens through to deluxe brushes.
 If you need to make more complex tweaks further down the line, then your work can also be exported as layered Photoshop files, so it's one for the pros among you, too.